-Do you find that when you order balloons, you order X quantity of one balloon type or color, but XX of another?
+Do you find that you order X quantity of one balloon-type or color when you order balloons, but XX of another?
 I do.
 My thought is I don’t want to waste money on balloons I don’t use.

 I found a solution to move the “unwanted” balloons faster, but before I tell you how to do that, let’s look at how kids request a balloon figure.

 Bobby: I want blue

 Entertainer: Blue…. dog, sword, motorcycle… or do you want me to make you something cool?

 Entertainer: Pink… flower, butterfly, cat… or do you want me to make something special for you?

 When time allows, I will let the child pick a design, but I try to control the selection to ensure the design can be made in a timely fashion.

 We know Stephanie likes pink, but if given a choice between light/pale pink, fuchsia, or neon pink, the brighter or darker colors, in my experience, have been the most popular pinks with little girls.
 This leaves me the light/pale pink as the least favorite balloon in my apron.
 This is one color that I order the least of when ordering supplies.